iomatters/bequant/README.md

 # bequant

 ## Description
-- **collector** - Daemon running in the background to collect and record prices from the cryptocompare API.
+- **collector** - daemon running in the background to collect and record prices from the cryptocompare API
-- **endpoint** - WebSocket API endpoint to convey prices from the cryptocompare API.
+- **endpoint** - webSocket API endpoint to interface prices pulled from the cryptocompare API

 PostgreSQL is being used as a backend database.